 Regarding military presence, “permanent” is an important term that should not be overlooked.
 Norway’s coast guard is regularly present in Spitsbergen’s waters, executing Norwegian sovereignty.
 The Norwegian coast guard is part of the navy and thus a branch of the military (in Germany, it is a police force, not military).
 Article 9 of the treaty says “… Norway undertakes not to create nor to allow the establishment of any naval base in the territories specified in Article 1 and not to construct any fortification in the said territories, which may never be used for warlike purposes.”
 Non-permanent military presence is obviously not automatically a breach of the treaty, such as the regular presence of the Norwegian coast guard or the occasional presence of a Norwegian frigate, but Norwegian politics keep Norwegian military activities in Spitsbergen on a low profile.
 Foreign armed forces are, however, obviously a different question.
 In 2016, Chechen special forces were suddenly seen on the airport in Longyearbyen, on their way to a military exercise in the area of the Russian ice Camp Barneo, close to the North Pole.
 This was certainly not met with great public sympathy, but even Norwegian officials commented that this was probably not a breach of the Spitsbergen Treaty.
 In the Svalbard White Paper of 2008-2009 (chapter 3.1.5, section C, page 23 of the pdf version), the Norwegian government makes it pretty clear that any foreign military activity in Svalbard is prohibited and would be seen as a severe breach on Norwegian sovereignty (“Enhver fremmed militær aktivitet på Svalbard er forbudt og ville innebære en grov suverenitetskrenkelse.”)

 The treaty has served its purpose altogether well.
-It is, as far as I know, the only one of all the treaties signed in 1920 in Versailles that is still in force and it is not substantially questioned by anyone, although there are critical voices concerning particular issues.
+It is the only one of all the treaties signed in 1920 in Versailles that is still in force and it is not substantially questioned by anyone, although there are critical voices concerning particular issues.
 Russia has occasionally rumoured that Spitsbergen might become a source of conflict, potentially even leading up to a war, according to the Barentsobserver in an article from 2017.
 Drastic words!
 This perspectiv is obviously not shared by Norway or any other treaty party.

 Russia is the only nation next to Norway which makes use of the right of mining.
 The settlements on both sides suspiciously kept an eye on each other during the cold war, but co-existed peacefully.
 Today, there are regular official and private contacts.